 - If you get arrested in Port Aransas, you may be in for a long, uncomfortable experience.
 Roughly 40 miles lies between Port Aransas and the Nueces County jail.
 The 45-minute drive may take many hours.
 Traffic moves slowly because of the crowds.
 What might normally take a few hours could be a day or more.
 They won’t take you one at a time.
 You’ll be transported with others in a group.
 Cops don’t want to make frequent trips to the county jail.
 They miss out on arrests and tickets every minute they are on the road.

 You need a lawyer who is routinely familiar with dealing with students trying to protect their futures.
 When you are looking for that coveted job after graduation, you don’t want to miss out because of a youthful indiscretion.
+You’ll want to zealously protect your record.
 That awful moment in time shouldn’t define who you are, but some people choosing who gets your dream job may disagree.